cory-johannsen/mythborn-starsigns/README.md

 - The value is stored at `actor.flags["mythborn-starsigns"].starsign` so you can reference it in macros/journals.
 - For existing PCs, toggle setting **Auto-assign Starsign if missing on open** (default on) or right-click the value → **Clear**, then have a GM click the reroll button.
 - This module avoids modifying PF2e system templates; it injects a UI block at render time and uses actor flags for data storage.
+- Click on any character's starsign to post a public chat message and apply the corresponding condition
+- Conditions appear automatically on tokens and can be manually removed via the token HUD (right-click)
+- See `STARSIGN-CONDITIONS.md` for detailed information about the condition system